 4- Metal False Ceiling Tiles

 Metal false ceilings generally comprise aluminum, stainless steel, or galvanized iron.
 These materials are easy to install but can degrade over time.

 5- Plastic and Wood Suspended Tiles

 The primer and paint used for plastic and wood ceiling tiles are generally oil-based.
-The issue, however, is that it has chemicals you don’t want to breathe in for long periods.
+The issue, however, is that oil-based products have chemicals you don’t want to breathe in for long periods.
 So, be sure the area is well-ventilated.

 Tips for Applying the Paint to Your Ceiling Tiles

 Being patient and applying the touch-up paint correctly is the key to success when finishing your old ceiling tiles in the room.
-So, ensure you follow the process and invest some time – do not try to complete the project quickly.
+So, ensure you follow the process, invest some time, and do not try to complete the project too quickly.

 Sanding won’t be anything you need to spend too much time on; you just need to roughen the surface a little bit so it can better hold the paint.

 Drop ceiling tiles in your home or business premises can easily be removed for painting and placed back in the ceiling.
 This makes painting them more convenient, and you won’t need a sprayer.
-Instead, a brush or a mini roller set may be more efficient and effective for coating drop or acoustic ceiling tiles.
+Instead, a brush or a mini roller set may be more efficient and effective for coating ceiling tiles.

 What Paint Colors are Best to Pick for False Ceiling Tiles?